 I am sure that all people who have ever tried to tend a garden, or grow crops from the land, are deeply aware of the changeablility of weather, and the vulnerability of their work.
 This year, I have pretty much given up growing veggies from seed, as the cold and dry has thwarted too many of my efforts.

 I’m aware that the work and care I give to my garden can be undone so quickly by the weather.
 Increasingly, I’m aware how the increased instability of the climate is making it harder than ever to grow things.
-I seek to work in harmony with the rest of nature, but the rest of nature is capricious.
+I seek to work in harmony with the rest of nature, but the rest of nature is unnaturally capricious.

-I am feeling the loss of a tree, that died a few years ago when the Beast from the East was followed by relentlesly hot and dry weather.
+I am feeling the loss of a tree that died a few years ago when the Beast from the East was followed by relentlesly hot and dry weather.
 I know I could not save it, and cannot save all the plants.
 Even though I know new things are growing, there is an unease in my tending.
 I have planted an apple tree in its place, which is flourishing, full of blossom.
 But this contrast between my nurturing of the place, and the wildness and unpredicatability of the weather has been on my mind.

 Elsewhere, I have written about the tree.
 You can read it here.